 Urinary Issues

-Butternut squash has both calcium and phosphorus for healthy bones.
-However, excessive calcium gets stuck in the urinary tract creating stones in the kidneys or the bladder.
+Butternut squash contains calcium and phosphorus.
+Excess calcium gets stuck in the urinary tract, creating stones in the kidneys or bladder.

 Stomach Discomfort